3 June 2025 Geneva Students Explore Learning and Community at HWS

-Second and sixth graders from Geneva will visit campus for storytelling, collaboration and a celebration of educational journeys.
+Second and sixth-graders from Geneva visit campus for storytelling, collaboration and a celebration of educational journeys.

-Hobart and William Smith is excited to welcome Geneva's second and sixth graders to campus on May 27 and June 2, respectively.
-This annual tradition coordinated by Geneva 2030 brings every second, sixth and ninth grader to HWS for a day of exploration, community-building, and envisioning their educational futures.
-Geneva 2030 and Hobart and William Smith welcomed the Geneva High School Class of 2028 in October 2024 for a day around "Your Voice Matters – Elections and Community Impact."
+Hobart and William Smith welcomed Geneva's second-graders to campus on May 27 and its sixth-graders on June 2.
+This annual tradition coordinated by Geneva 2030 brings every second, sixth and ninth-grader to HWS for a day of exploration, community-building and envisioning their educational futures.
+Geneva 2030 and Hobart and William Smith welcomed the ninth-graders in October 2024 for a day around "Your Voice Matters – Elections and Community Impact."

 Second-Graders: Storytelling and Puppetry with Dusty and Dott

-This year, the second-grade visit centers around the theme “The Art of Storytelling.”
-Students will explore creative expression through puppetry, guided by Emmy-nominated Creatives Dusty and Dott.
+This year, the second-grade visit centered around the theme “The Art of Storytelling.”
+Students explored creative expression through puppetry, guided by Emmy-nominated Creatives Dusty and Dott.
 The duo previously performed for the Geneva community at the Geneva Public Library and during Geneva 2030’s Read Across America celebration in March.
 Dusty and Dott are known for their PBS program “Reading Buddies,” which produced 60 episodes focused on teaching reading skills to children.

 Sixth-Graders: Growing Community

-The sixth-grade visit highlights the theme “Nurturing Your Community – Grow and Connect!”
-This year, their campus experience extends a collaboration that began in February, when Hobart and William Smith students partnered with Geneva Middle School for a book club focused on “Seedfolks” by Paul Fleischman.
+The sixth-grade visit highlighted the theme “Nurturing Your Community – Grow and Connect!”
+This year, their campus experience extended a collaboration that began in February, when Hobart and William Smith students partnered with Geneva Middle School for a book club focused on Seedfolks by Paul Fleischman.
 The novel tells the story of community-building through the perspectives of diverse individuals connected by a shared garden.

 After completing the book, middle school students wrote personal chapters about meaningful community spaces in Geneva.
 Their reflections were complemented by a field trip to local landmarks, including City Hall, the Finger Lakes Welcome Center, the Boys and Girls Club and the State Street Community Garden.
 To further document their experiences, students used disposable digital cameras to capture images of spaces that foster community in Geneva.

-During the sixth graders’ visit to HWS, their writing and photography will be showcased in the Provenzano Student Art Gallery in Scandling Campus Center.
-A gallery opening will take place the same evening from 6 to 7:30 p.m., where families and community partners are invited to celebrate student work.
+During the sixth-graders’ visit to HWS, their writing and photography were showcased in the Provenzano Student Art Gallery in Scandling Campus Center.
+A gallery opening took place the same evening from 6 to 7:30 p.m., where families and community partners were invited to celebrate student work.

 About Geneva 2030